Les Anning

-Les "Rimouski Rocket" Anning (born -28 January 2008) was an ice hockey player who played mainly in Great Britain during the 1940s and 1950s.
+Les "Rimouski Rocket" Anning (17 March 1927 – 28 January 2008) was an ice hockey player who played mainly in Great Britain during the 1940s and 1950s.
 He was a member of the British Ice Hockey Hall of Fame.

 Career

 Anning was born in Rimouski, Quebec, Canada.
 He came to England when he was 19 years old and joined the Wembley Monarchs for the 1946–47 English National League season.
 The following season he split his time between the Monarchs in the UK and the Montreal Royals and Shawinigan-Falls Cataracts in the Quebec Senior Hockey League.
 Anning moved to the Wembley Lions for the 1948–49 season before moving to the Earls Court Rangers for three seasons.
 Whilst playing for the Rangers, Anning was voted to the All-star team twice and being one third of the high scoring "BAR line" with Kenny Booth and Cliff Ryan.